Is Marriage Worth It?

 His shortcomings were irritating, while I coated mine.
 After all, “I was only human. “

-But when I deliberately decided to focus on Christ, Christ changed my attitude towards a couple of things if not everything.
+But when I deliberately decided to focus on Christ, Christ changed my attitude towards a couple of things, actually so many things and still does.

 I grew in patience, in forbearance, in letting go of anger, in handling conflict.